webscale-oy/aws-cloudfront-basic-auth/README.md

 *  Don’t want to infect or change the Web Application

 ## Disclaimer
-This solution should NOT be used in production environments or for protecting any sensitive data
+This solution should NOT be used in production environments or for protecting any sensitive data.

 ## Prerequisites
 * You need to specify a domain name for the CloudFront